elduvelle/SpikeinterfaceMS4_GenzelLab/README.md

 ## Disclaimer: code is not guaranteed to work!
 Use it at your own risk ##

+UPDATE: more recent installation attempts fail at the `pip install mountainsort4` phase.
+There might be a problem caused by Visual studio compiling (??).
+I have listed a few of the errors and solution attempts in [this other page](https://github.com/elduvelle/SpikeinterfaceMS4_GenzelLab/blob/main/mountainsort_install_problems.md).
+PLEASE let me know if you find a solution to make this work on Windows (10 or 11).
+The instructions should work on Linux...

 # Spikeinterface
 ## Installation of Spikeinterface